AlmaLinux/alts/README.md

 - `POST /tasks/schedule` - to schedule package for installation/tests run;
 - `GET /tasks/{task_id}/result` - to get result of the task;

 Before installing packages from the module and running tests, the module from the build has to be turned on.
-To do so, use the following payload:
+To do so, use the following payload in the `/tasks/schedule` endpoint:

 ```ruby
 {